W3ndige/rootnetsec.github.io/_posts/2017-02-25-nmap-cheat-sheet.markdown

 <h1>Last words and references</h1>

 <p>Firstly, I can recommend this great piece of information <a href="https://nmap.org/book/toc.html">Nmap Network Scanning Digital Version</a>, which covers a lot of topics in this amazing tool.
-In addition I will keep this cheat sheet as update as possible, with new content coming as soon as I'll learn more so stay updated!
+In addition I will keep this cheat sheet as update as possible, with new content coming as soon as I'll learn more, so stay updated!
 And...</p>

 <p>~ Stay safe!</p>